 Dr. Cate Speake received her BS degree in Microbiology and her PhD in Pathobiology from the University of Washington in Seattle, WA.
 She then pursued post-doctoral studies in Systems Immunology at Benaroya Research Institute (BRI), and subsequently transitioned to the Diabetes Clinical Research Program at BRI as a staff scientist.
-In 2019, Dr. Speake joined the faculty at BRI and is currently a Research Assistant Member.
+In 2019, Dr. Speake joined the faculty at BRI and is currently a Research Assistant Member in the Center for Interventional Immunology.
 Working with Dr. Carla Greenbaum, she serves as the lead translational scientist in BRI’s Diabetes Clinical Research Program.
 She coordinates BRI’s Experimental Medicine Unit, and, with Dr. Alice Long, is principal investigator of the JDRF-funded Core for Assay Validation.
 She is also the project lead for BRI’s collaborative study with the Allen Institute for Immunology.

 Area of Research